 Everyone entering England by plane, train or ferry will need to complete a passenger locator form.
-From 15 December, travellers from high-risk countries that aren’t on the travel corridor list will need to quarantine for 14 days unless they pay to have a private coronavirus test on or after the fifth day of self-isolation.
+Since 15 December, travellers from high-risk countries that aren’t on the travel corridor list are required to quarantine for 10 days unless they pay to have a private coronavirus test on or after the fifth day of self-isolation.
 If this test comes back negative, they can stop self-isolating immediately.
 If the results are positive, at least 10 further days of quarantine will be required.

 How do I get a test and who pays for it?

 If you want to make use of the test to release scheme, you should book a test from a government-approved private provider before you return to England, and state you’ve done this on your passenger locator form.

 You must then go straight into self-isolation at home until you have your test.
 The test can be taken anytime on or after the fifth day of quarantine, either at home or at a private test facility.
 If the test is negative, you no longer need to self-isolate, saving yourself nine days or quarantine.

 However, you’ll have to pay for your test and the cost may be as high as £120 per test.
 So it could cost a family of four nearly £500 to make use of the test to release scheme, though it’s hoped that private tests will become cheaper as demand grows.

 You can’t have a free NHS test, as these are reserved for UK residents who have symptoms.

 What are the rules in the rest of the UK?